ADMINISTRATIVE REGULATION – 5145.71

 The Superintendent or designee shall maintain, for a period of seven years: (34 CFR 106.45)

 - All materials used to train the Title IX Coordinator, investigator(s), decision-maker(s), and any person who facilitates an informal resolution process.
-The District shall make such training materials publicly available on its website, and available upon request by members of the public.
+The District shall make such training materials publicly available on its web site, or if the District does not maintain a web site, available upon request by members of the public

 200-262.4 Prohibition of discrimination on the basis of sex